 *The virtual program gives students the opportunity to undertake assessments during the program, including assessments that require participant/s.
 Students undertaking this program can act as participants for other students, and vice-versa.

-Note: Students in the virtual program are required to book into the presentation days to complete Project A and Project B in the TAEDEL401_TAEDEL402_BSBCMM401 cluster.
+Note: Students in the virtual program are required to book into the presentation days to complete Project B in the TAEDEL401_TAEDEL402_BSBCMM401 cluster.
 The presentation days are 2 consecutive days of conducting group deliveries with other iLearn eCollege students, and will only run if 8 students are present.
 Click HERE to view information regarding the presentation days.

 - Student Access to Resources